bigskysoftware/htmx/www/docs.md

 this attribute is set on a parent element all events that have the word `Error` in their name will be sent to the given URL as a JSON POST.
 This can be useful for debugging client-side issues.

 ### Conclusion

-That's it!
-Have fun with kutty, you can accomplish [quite a bit](/patterns) with very little code!
+And that's it!
+Have fun with kutty: you can accomplish [quite a bit](/examples) without a lot of code.

 </div>
 </div>